It is important for people with diabetes to understand how to manage their illness with prescribed medications, including insulin.

 Deciding which medications are best for diabetes depends on the type of diabetes, other health conditions, the duration of the disease and possible side effects.

-There are several causes for Type 2 diabetes, the most common type of diabetes.
+- Many medications are available to treat Type 2 diabetes.
 Type 2 diabetes is often marked by insulin-resistance, which is when the body does not utilize insulin properly.
-Many medications are available to treat Type 2 diabetes.

 What are diabetes oral medications?